JasmineElm/dsv/00/glossary.md

 ## S

-### Structured Data

-Structured data is data that is organized in a predefined manner.
-It is typically organized in rows and columns, and can be easily searched and analysed.
-It is the opposite of unstructured data, which is data that does not have a predefined data model or is not organized in a predefined manner.

 ### Semi-Structured Data

 Semi-structured data is data that does not fit neatly into a structured format but has some organizational properties.
 It is typically organized in a hierarchical manner, with elements that have attributes or properties.
 Examples of semi-structured data include JSON and XML files.
 Semi-structured data is commonly found in web APIs and NoSQL databases.

+### SEMMA

+SEMMA stands for Sample, Explore, Modify, Model, and Assess.
+It is a data mining methodology developed by SAS Institute that outlines the steps involved in the data mining process.
+The SEMMA methodology helps to guide the data mining process and ensure that the results are accurate and reliable. see also [CRISP-DM](#CRISP-DM), [PPDAC](#PPDAC) and [KDD](#KDD)

+### Structured Data

+Structured data is data that is organized in a predefined manner.
+It is typically organized in rows and columns, and can be easily searched and analysed.
+It is the opposite of unstructured data, which is data that does not have a predefined data model or is not organized in a predefined manner.

 ## T

 ## U

+### Univarate Data

+Univariate data is data that consists of a *single variable or attribute*.
+It is the simplest form of data and is often used to describe the distribution of a single variable.
+Univariate data analysis involves examining the distribution of the data, identifying outliers, and summarizing the data using descriptive statistics.

 ### Unstructured Data